Advocacy: Affordable Comprehensive Health Coverage

 Medicaid

-There are currently 39 states, including Washington, D.C., that have adopted Medicaid expansion to bridge the coverage gap.
-The Foundation continues to advocate for additional states to expand Medicaid.
-The Foundation has also opposed Medicaid waiver proposals in many states that would restrict access to coverage.
-The Foundation strongly supports a $400 billion investment in and expanded access to Home and Community-Based Services (HCBS) in Medicaid (also known as “waiver services”) which is currently being considered by Congress.
+There are currently 41 states, including Washington, D.C., that have adopted Medicaid expansion to bridge the coverage gap.
+The Foundation continues to advocate for additional states to expand Medicaid and has opposed Medicaid waiver proposals in many states that would restrict access to coverage.
+The Foundation supports investments in Medicaid home and community-based services that help people with disabilities, including epilepsy, to live independently.
+The Foundation is also asking the Centers for Medicare and Medicaid Services (CMS) to better regulate and oversee the state Medicaid unwinding process to ensure that people with epilepsy do not lose their Medicaid coverage or are able to easily switch to another form of insurance.

 Medicare

 Much of the Foundation’s recent advocacy has been around protecting and improving access to medications within Medicare.
 For example, the Foundation was a leader in maintaining Medicare’s Six Protected Classes, as well as ensuring that Medicare beneficiaries could have up to a 90-day supply of medications through the COVID-19 pandemic.
-In 2019, there were bipartisan proposals to create an out-of-pocket maximum for prescription drug coverage in Medicare which the Foundation has supported.
+The Foundation also advocated for an out-of-pocket cap for Medicare prescription drug costs, and this cap will take effect in 2025.

 Telehealth